sasa1977/con_cache/README.md

 ### TTL

-When ttl is configured, a ttl\_manager process is spawn linked.
+When ttl is configured, ttl\_manager process is spawn linked.
 It works in discrete steps using :erlang.send\_after to trigger the next step.

-When an item ttl is set, a ttl\_manager receives a message and stores it in its pending hash structure without doing anything else.
+When an item ttl is set, ttl\_manager receives a message and stores it in its pending hash structure without doing anything else.
 Therefore, repeated touching of items is not very expensive.

 In the next discrete step, ttl\_manager first applies the pending ttl set requests to its internal state.
 Then it checks which items must expire at this step, purges them, and calls :erlang.send_after to trigger the next step.